Dr. Paul Dixon, Chancellor

 Dr. Paul H. Dixon became Chancellor following a 25-year tenure as President of Cedarville University.
 Today, he serves the University through preaching and speaking engagements and developing friends and partners to support Cedarville.

 A glance at the 25 years of Dr. Dixon's presidency reveals great achievements for Cedarville University.
 But Dr. Dixon would be the first to say that the only explanation for Cedarville is God.
-The success of the University may be due in part to Dixon's God-given ability to balance stability and change.
-Without fail, Dixon has kept the University in step with its credo — "for the Word of God and the testimony of Jesus Christ" — and its mission — "to provide an education consistent with biblical truth."
+The success of the University may have been due in part to Dixon's God-given ability to balance stability and change.
+Without fail, Dixon kept the University in step with its credo — "for the Word of God and the Testimony of Jesus Christ" — and its mission — "to provide an education consistent with biblical truth."
 Faculty and staff have named his strong emphasis on chapel and his challenging sermons as two of the most significant characteristics of his presidency.
 His evident, passionate desire for students to take part in the Great Commission never waned.
 Under Dr. Dixon's leadership, daily required chapel continued to be a priority on campus.

 - B.A., Tennessee Temple University